dpercy/racket-mode/README.md

 Currently tests are on the light side, but more are welcome.

+Please do run `make test` to ensure you don't break the existing ones.
+Travis CI will also do this automatically on your pull request.

 ## Background/Motivation

 I started this project accidentally, while trying to figure out a